-Video solution of this question given below
+đĽ Video solution / Text Solution of this question is given below:

 Given it has extremum values at x=1 and x=2